renesas-rz/rz_linux_bsp_plus/docs/how_to_build_linux_bsp_plus/_components/step_02.md

     The graphics package and the video codec package can be used at the same time, or just one of the packages can be used individually.

     !!! note
-        You need to download Graphics and Video Codec packages for this steps.
+        You need to download Graphics and Video Codec packages for this step.

         See [Step 1: Obtain Renesas RZ Linux BSP Plus source code](#step-1-obtain-renesas-rz-linux-bsp-plus-source-code).